Paulpauladq/PersonalWiki/README.md

 # Overview

 * Our team creates a Personal Wiki web service that enable individual users to manage their own personal knowledgebase.
-     * Design the frontend that allows users to view, add, edit and delete wiki contents.
+     * Create the frontend on Meteor platform with React/Javascript/CSS/Html, allowing users to view/add/edit/delete/search wiki contents;
-     * Build the backend to interact with database and frontend, managing operations on wiki pages.
+     * Build the backend on Mongodb to interact with database and frontend, managing operations on wiki pages;
+     * Design UI using Semantic-UI-React to create beautiful and responsive layouts.

 * [Project Page](https://pages.github.ccs.neu.edu/2020SPCS5500SV/project-PersonalWiki/)
 * [Project Wiki](https://github.ccs.neu.edu/2020SPCS5500SV/project-PersonalWiki/wiki)